Fundamental Guide

 Stocks

-Ownership stakes in businesses that carry a higher risk but have great growth potential.
+Stakes in businesses with a higher risk, but with a high growth potential.

 Best for long-term growth